Statistical laws and linguistics differ in naturalistic video and fictional conversations: Discussion

 \subsection{Part of speech differences by medium}

-Having identified global scaling behavior at the corpus level, we next focus on scaling behavior among parts of speech.
-We find open parts of speech to have higher scaling than closed parts of speech; the scaling exponents for nouns and verbs (open classes) are higher than other categories within the corpora---similar to behavior of nouns and verbs in literary works~\cite{chacoma_tags_2020}, with our `other' category having the next highest scaling.
-Nouns exhibit relatively higher scaling exponents across our datasets than do other POS, with nouns being higher than the average exponents for each corpus.
-Only verbs notably follow this higher-than-average pattern in \moviesindivshort.
-This commonality to scaling in literary works~\cite{chacoma_tags_2020} suggests some universality in the way the English language informs listeners or audiences, with POS suggesting differences by medium.
-Higher production of nouns (\candor, \moviesgroupshort) and verbs (\moviesindivshort) relates to structure and meaning-making.
-The former two texts have longer and more informative messages to convey.
-Individual movie conversations are very short and may rely on verbs, references to who is doing what or events taking place, in dialogue instances to be as informative as possible during their short-length occurrences~\cite{martin2010pos_bnc_movies}.
-Consider the proportions of unique nouns and unique verbs that appear: they appear the most across all corpora out of all the POS, with \moviesgroupshort\ showing notably higher unique nouns.
+Having identified global corpus scaling behavior, we next focus on part of speech scaling and discuss lexical efficiency.
+We find open POS (nouns and verbs) to have higher scaling exponents than other POS categories---similarly to literary works~\cite{chacoma_tags_2020} and consistent with our expectation to see a difference between open and closed classes.
+Nouns exhibit relatively higher scaling behavior across our datasets than do other POS, with nouns being higher than average corpora exponents.
+Only verbs follow this higher-than-average pattern in \moviesindivshort.
+This commonality to scaling in literary works~\cite{chacoma_tags_2020} suggests some universality in the way the English language informs listeners or audiences, with POS showing differences by medium.
+Higher production of nouns (\candor, \moviesgroupshort) and verbs (\moviesindivshort) may stem from length and structure of the message.
+The former two corpora are longer and have potentially more information to convey; in comparison, individual movie conversations are very short and may reference actions or events in order to be as informative as possible~\cite{martin2010pos_bnc_movies}.
+Consider the proportions of unique nouns and verbs: these POS appear the most across corpora, with \moviesgroupshort\ showing higher unique nouns.
 Conjoined movie conversations likely rely on nouns to encode novel plot content over the course of films beyond single movie conversations and naturalistic conversations.
-A conjoined movie conversation represents an entire plot through speaking parts.
-These speaking parts represent a complex causality, a phenomenon itself that is very different to spontaneous speech, in which the speech and world are co-created and intended to co-occur to progress the plot.
-An important factor in the context of conversation involves relation-management: interlocuters' relation and how speakers relate to their stances~\cite{ruhlemann2007ConversationContext}.
-Nouns encode the arrival of new plot points, suggesting multiple pragmatic functions.
-In particular, proper nouns aid in relation management, offering a way to linguistically connect people through social and empathetic expressions~\cite{martin2009teaching_convo_film,ruhlemann2007ConversationContext}.
-Further, pronouns often co-occur in speech acts, which abound in film dialogue.
-Relevant speech acts could include expressing politeness, thanks, or apology, where the use of ``I" is abundant~\cite{martin2010pos_bnc_movies}.
-Overall, these examples illustrate how the higher scaling of nouns suggests more active plot encoding or management of how character for the purpose of relating well to the audience.
+These speaking parts represent a complex phenomenon very different to spontaneous speech where the speech and world are co-created and intended to co-occur to progress the plot.
+Nouns encode the arrival of new plot points and serve a pragmatic function in relation management: showing how speakers relate to each other socially and to their own stances~\cite{ruhlemann2007ConversationContext}, including speech acts~\cite{martin2009teaching_convo_film}, in a conversational context.